dantrimarco/jira-burnup/README.md

 * If an issue was completed outside of a sprint, it will be counted in the last sprint in which it was worked on
 * Modified estimates of issues of closed sprints are not updated retroactively
 * Projected story points and estimated story points cannot be calculated retroactively.
 Upon the first run of this script, historical data will be identical to the latest sprint
+* The forecast considers `cumulative_points` from the previous 3 sprints.
+Adding future sprints in JIRA controls how far into the future the forecast is projected

 ### Example